 How to Play Blackjack

-The first thing you need to know when playing blackjack in an online casino is what the house edge is and what it means.
+The first thing you need to know when playing blackjack in a live casino is what the house edge is and what it means.

 The house edge refers to the mathematically expected amount that you lose on each bet made in the long run.
 Think of it in this way;